JackEdTaylor/bubblemask/README.md

 ![](img/post/a_cat1.png)

-Here is a snippet showing that `bubbles_mask_nonzero()` only selects bubble locations whose centres are <=`max_sigma_from_nonzero` standard deviations of the non-background pixels.
-Here we apply 1000 bubbles (in blue) superimposed on the letter *a*, with bubbles' centres at a maximum distance of 1 standard deviations from the character.
+Here is a snippet showing that `bubbles_mask_nonzero()` only selects bubble locations whose centres are $\le$`max_sigma_from_nonzero` standard deviations of the non-background pixels.
+Here we apply 1000 bubbles to the letter *a*, with bubbles' centres at a maximum distance of 1 standard deviations from the character.

 ```python
 a_cat2, maskacat2, mu_x, mu_y, sigma = mask.bubbles_mask_nonzero(